martinschorb/pyem/doc/serialemtools.md

 ToolCommand 1 notepad
 ToolArguments 1 %navfile%
 ```
 would open the currently active Navigator file in a text editor.
+The `%navfile%` will provide the file name of the current Navigator to the external program.

 ## Example1 : Sort current Navigator<a name="sort"></a>